Konstantysz/vision-craft/README.md

 VisionCraft is built using a layered architecture:

-- **Core**: Foundation framework providing Application, Window, and Layer abstractions
+- **kappa-core**: Foundation framework (as git submodule) providing Application, Window, and Layer abstractions
 - **VisionCraftEngine**: Node system and computer vision processing logic
 - **VisionCraftApp**: GUI application with ImGui-based interface